cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 ## Using the test output

-If tox gives an error, try running the specific test that failed.
+If tox gives an error, it can be helpful to run the specific test that failed without using tox.
 Tests are located in:

 - `tests/test_get_text_input.py`
 - `tests/test_sound.py`
 - `tests/test_image_gen.py`

-To run a test in isolation, do...
+To run a test in isolation, run (change py310-pip to the name of the tox environment you want to use)...

+    cd /path/to/desktop-cmu-graphics/.tox/py310-pip/tmp
+    source ../bin/activate
-    python tests/<test_name>
+    python /path/to/desktop-cmu-graphics/tests/<test_name>

 ## Image Generation Tests